avo-hq/docs.avohq.io/docs/3.0/asset-manager.md

 You can manually add them to the `_head.html.erb` or `_pre_head.html.erb` files or you can use the `AssetManager`.

+Next, the asset manager will add them to the `<head>` element of Avo's layout file.

 ## Add a stylesheet file

 Use `Avo.asset_manager.add_stylesheet PATH`